Lemon Verbena Growing Guide

-Fertilise with an organic water soluble fertiliser every two weeks from spring to fall, when the plant is actively growing in a container.
+Fertilize with an organic water soluble fertilizer every two weeks from spring to fall, when the plant is actively growing in a container.
 Feeding is not generally needed for plants grown in beds in semi-tropical climates.

 Sow and Plant

 Start with a purchased plant, or obtain a stem tip cutting from a friend and root it in late spring.
-Lemon verbena cuttings and divisions are best taken when plants are emerging from dormancy in late spring.
-Lemon verbena is typically grown as a specimen plant in a container at least 30 cm (12in) in diameter.
-A mature plant, grown in a sunken container, will occupy a space 45 cm (18in) square if well staked but still expect lanky growth that responds well to monthly trimming.
+Cuttings and divisions are best taken when plants are emerging from dormancy in late spring.
+Lemon verbena is typically grown as a specimen plant in a container at least 12in (30 cm) in diameter.
+A mature plant, grown in a sunken container, will occupy a space 18in (45 cm) square if well staked but still expect lanky growth that responds well to monthly trimming.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.

 Lemon verbena is the most "lemony" of all lemon foliage herbs.
 Locate it where leaves can be conveniently picked, crushed and sniffed.